A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 All of that said, there are a number of small live music venues that accommodate very small crowds, particularly scattered around Hanoi and Ho Chi Minh City, that are too small to show up on the radar of the authorities yet can still put on a good live music event.

-Live performances of note last year included South Korean K-pop superstars BlackPink in Hanoi and Jack Black of White Stripes fame in Ho Chi Minh City.
+Of note, Vietnam’s music industry, last year, saw live performances from South Korean K-pop superstars BlackPink in Hanoi and Jack Black of White Stripes fame in Ho Chi Minh City

 Making films in Vietnam

-The most recent iteration of the Law on Cinematography was approved in 2022 and governs film production in Vietnam.
+The most recent iteration of the Law on Cinematography was approved in 2022 and governs film production in Vietnam and Vietnam’s film industry.
 In short, this requires film producers to:

 • Submit a written request for a licence to film, including: